 A bachelor's degree in business administration or a related field like finance is required to become an investment banker, though many employers prefer or require a master's degree.
 Because these professionals use mathematical models to predict potential outcomes, most undergraduate programs require students to complete courses in calculus and statistics.
 Advanced courses in these majors generally cover concepts ranging from mergers and acquisitions (M&A) to financial accounting.

 Due to keen competition for jobs, students are generally advised to complete an internship prior to graduating.
 Internships allow students to work within an investment bank, analyzing assets and portfolios using valuation models.
 These positions help students hone their analytical skills, as well as network within the field.
 Connections made during internships can help aspiring investment bankers secure a job after graduating.

 Investment banker isn't usually an entry-level position.
 Instead, college graduates typically begin as analysts and work with associate or more senior-level managers.
 Analysts assist in the research and study of market data and industry trends.
 Some firms prefer candidates who have analytical experience within a given job description like M&A.

 Firms may prefer to hire applicants who have earned an advanced degree, like a Master of Business Administration (MBA).
 Often lasting one to two years, MBA programs typically cover topics ranging from strategic management to asset analysis.
 Students may also be given the opportunity to work on projects for different firms, allowing them to gain an advanced insight in the field.

 Job Outlook and Salary Info

-The Bureau of Labor Statistics categorizes investment bankers as securities, commodities, and financial services sales agents.
-The employment of such agents is projected to increase by about 11% between 2012 and 2022, according to the BLS.
-The same source reported in May 2013 that the average annual salary earned by these professionals was $102,510.
+The U.S. Bureau of Labor Statistics categorizes investment bankers as securities, commodities, and financial services sales agents.
+The employment of such agents is projected to increase by 10% between 2014 and 2024, according to the BLS.
+The same source reported in May 2015 that the median annual salary earned by these professionals was $71,550.